 Bicycle riders who stop by one of the participating Bike to Work Day locations in Tempe will receive a free breakfast, and the first 350 riders will receive free T-shirts.
-At 7 a.m., join Mayor Mark Mitchell along with members of the Tempe City Council on a bike ride from Whole Foods Market to Ncounter in downtown Tempe.
+At 7 a.m., join Mayor Mark Mitchell along with members of the Tempe City Council on a bike ride from Whole Foods Market to Daily Jam (formerly Ncounter) in downtown Tempe.
 Breakfast site locations include:

 - Back East Bagels (northwest corner of Southern Avenue and McClintock Drive)

-- Ncounter (southwest corner of Mill Avenue and Third Street)
+- Daily Jam, formerly Ncounter (southwest corner of Mill Avenue and Third Street)